SyncfusionExamples/pdf-redaction-annotation-csharp/README.md

 # PDFRedactionAnnotation in C#
 The [Syncfusion .NET PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net) allows removing the sensitive text and images from the PDF document using its PDF Redaction feature.
-This repository contains various examples to use the PDF redaction annotation
+This repository contains various examples to use the PDF redaction annotation.

 Sample name | Description
 --- | ---